andrewbrustolin/simple-crud/README.md

 Dependencies needed to start the server:<br></br>
 Node<br></br>
 Express<br></br>
-Mongodb<br></br>
+Mongodb node driver<br></br>

+- Install and start Mongodb on your OS <br></br>
+- Initialize Mongodb <br></br>
+- Create the database and collection using the terminal with the following:<br></br>
+      <b>mongoimport --db=uni-database --collection=Unis --jsonArray --file=data.json</b> <br></br>
-To start the application simply go to the project's folder and type into the terminal "node src/backend/server.js <br></br>
+- To start the application simply open your terminal, move to the project's folder and enter "node src/backend/server.js <br></br>
-After the server and database are initialized, go to http://localhost:8080/universities to retrieve the list with all the universities
+- After the server and database are initialized, go to http://localhost:8080/universities to retrieve the list with all the universities